ivylin768/ChatApp/README.md

 o If the user has input some text, add a new item containing the message to the end of the ListView; and then clear the input area

+## The app in *1155131776_a2.zip* have the following features
+• Two activities (Main Activity and Chat Activity)

+• When the Main Activity is created, you should fetch a list of chatrooms from the server using the /get_chatrooms API, and then populate the ListView in the activity with the names of the chatrooms.

+• When the user clicks on one of the chatrooms, the Chat Activity will be shown, in which the following functions should be realized.

+• There should be a refresh button on the Action Bar.

+• The Chat Activity should fetch the first page of messages in the selected chatroom using the /get_messages API when the user enters the chat room, or when the user clicks on the refresh button, and the messages should be shown in the ListView.

+• When the user inputs some text and clicks the Send button, the app should clear the input area, and submit the message to the server using the /send_message API, and then add the message to the bottom of the ListView

+• When the user scrolls to the topmost message in the ListView, the app should automatically fetch the next page of the messages, unless the current page is the last page.
+(Pay attention to the “total_pages” field in the JSON returned by the /get_messages API).

+• Each message should display the name of the user who wrote the message, the message, as well as the message_time of the message (you can decide how to present the time).